 Either we or a network company may disconnect your electricity supply to any property if you:

 a. do not pay us for amounts invoiced under these terms and conditions.
-However we will not disconnect you if the amount unpaid is the subject of a genuine dispute resolution process, or is an estimated amount;
+However we will not disconnect you if the amount unpaid is the subject of a genuine dispute resolution process;

 b. do not meet your obligations in relation to any material term or condition or you persistently do not meet your obligations in relation to any other term or condition.
 We will not disconnect you if the matter in question is subject to the dispute resolution process.
 Before disconnecting you, we will give you the chance to meet your obligations (if it is possible to do so) and we will tell you how to do that;

 c. move into a property that we supply electricity to and you do not tell us.